zenzjtech/chrome-extension-boilerplate-react/README.md

 ## TypeScript

 This boilerplate now supports TypeScript!
-The `Options` Page is implemented using TypeScript.
-Please refer to `src/pages/Options/` for example usages.
+The `Offscreen` Page is implemented using TypeScript.
+Please refer to `src/pages/Offscreen/` for example usages.

 ## Webpack auto-reload and HRM